freeCodeCamp/guide/pages/docs/certificates-guide/use-a-css-class-to-style-an-element/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use a CSS Class to Style an Element"
+title: "Use a CSS Class to Style an Element"
+parent: "certificates-guide"
 ---

 Classes are reusable styles that can be added to HTML elements.
 You can apply a class to an HTML element like this: `<h2 class="blue-text">CatPhotoApp</h2>`.